Vbeelearncode/KaoLang/README.md

 # KaoLang (👉ﾟヮﾟ)👉 Specification
 created by Bao Vuong, 6/2/2025

-KaoLang (👉ﾟヮﾟ)👉 is an esoteric programming language inspired by *Brainfuck*.
+KaoLang (👉ﾟヮﾟ)👉 is an esoteric programming language inspired by *Brainf\*ck*.
 It is written and maintained by Bao Vuong (aka Vbee).
 KaoLang (👉ﾟヮﾟ)👉 exists due to the lack of kaomoji usage in esoteric languages.
-Don't get tricked by the naive look of KaoLang (👉ﾟヮﾟ)👉 because it forces the user to do bit twiddling instead of + or - operation from *Brainfuck*.
+Don't get tricked by the naive look of KaoLang (👉ﾟヮﾟ)👉 because it forces the user to do bit twiddling instead of + or - operation from *Brainf\*ck*.

 ## Commands